tomatohammado/old-ga-installfest/README.md

   When you type it in, Terminal won't give you any visual feedback to indicate you're typing things in: you won't get a black dot for each character you typed.
-That's OK: just type your password and hit enter.
+That's OK – just type your password and hit enter.

-- Terminal is not big on visual feedback - it usually doesn't tell you when something worked.
+- Terminal is not big on visual feedback – it usually doesn't tell you when something worked.

   No news is good news!
-If you enter a command and Terminal doesn't say anything about it, it probably worked fine.
+If you enter a command and Terminal doesn't say, it probably worked fine.

   Similarly, some of the commands do not give immediate feedback so if it looks like something stalled give it a moment.
 If something didn't work, you'll get an error message.

-- If the output of the Confirm commands are slightly different from the Expected Output, that is fine as long as they are similar.
+- Your output could be slightly different from the Example Output.
+As long as they are similar you are good to move on to the next step.

-### IF YOU RUN INTO AN ISSUE
+## If You Run Into an Issue

-1. First, verify that you've typed the given commands **letter for letter**
+1. First, verify that you've typed the given commands **letter for letter**.
-1. Then, check the board if any changes were made during the installfest
+2. Then, check the board if any changes were made during the installfest.
-1. Finally, ask an instructor for help.
+3. Finally, ask an instructor for help.

-## Instructions
+## Instructions 🚀

-- [ ] **Open Terminal**

-Open Terminal by typing "Terminal" into Spotlight (ensure you select the Terminal app).

-Open Spotlight by clicking the little magnifying glass in the top-right corner of your screen, or hitting `CMD + Space`.

----

 - [ ] **Update macOS**

-Install the latest release of macOS, [Mojave](https://itunes.apple.com/us/app/macos-mojave/id1398502828?mt=12).
+For our class, you'll need the latest release of macOS, [Mojave](https://itunes.apple.com/us/app/macos-mojave/id1398502828?mt=12).

 If you already have Mojave but need to run an update, please do that tonight